 Quick Start: The Docker Registry

 The Docker engine communicates with the Docker Hub via the Docker Remote API, and guess what, we can too!
 The easiest thing to do is create an image, and then pipe a Docker image directly into it from the Docker Registry.
 You don’t need Docker installed on your machine, but you will need a working internet connection.
-Let’s create an ubuntu operating system, from Docker:
+Let’s create an ubuntu operating system, from Docker.
+We will pull, then build:

 The Build Specification file, Singularity